genneko/website-source/content/playing-with-bsd/networking/learning-stp.md

 ```

 ### Selecting a Root Port on Each Bridge
 For each non-root bridge, a single root port is selected based on its distance (cost) to the root bridge.
-Basically, a port with the least cost becomes the root port on a bridge.
+Basically, a port closest to the root bridge becomes the root port on a bridge.

 To calculate the distances, every RSTP-enabled port has a property called port pathcost.
 By default, it is automatically configured according to its link speed.